 - If an FPO is cancelled or repaid in full Early, the interest on the main FPO balance in the cycle where that happens is calculated using the daily FPO rate and the daily calculation method up to the day before it is cancelled or repaid.
 The interest is charged on the day the FPO is cancelled or repaid, and will Drop Out of the FPO. - If you or we cancel an FPO, starting that day any main FPO balance will revert to the underlying balance type and the APR and interest calculation that relates to it.
-For example, if a cash advance was converted to a FPO and that FPO is cancelled, interest will be calculated at the APR for cash advances, from the day of cancellation.
-If a retail purchase was converted to a FPO and that FPO is cancelled, interest will be calculated at the APR for retail purchases, from the day of cancellation. - However, if the FPO is a statement instalment plan or transaction instalment plan, any main FPO balance will convert to a retail purchase balance and interest will be calculated at the APR for a retail purchase, from the day of cancellation.
-This is the case even if part of the underlying balance type was originally a cash advance or if a special promotional APR applied to the original transaction.
+For example, if a cash advance was converted to an FPO and that FPO is cancelled, interest will be calculated at the APR for cash advances, from the day of cancellation.
+If a retail purchase was converted to an FPO and that FPO is cancelled, interest will be calculated at the APR for retail purchases, from the day of cancellation.